 A Solar System Won’t Generate Energy Without Sunshine

 Sunshine is essential to a solar system.
 The more there is of it, the more money you’ll stand to save.
-However, from regional weather patterns to trees or buildings that cause shading, not every location is ideal for solar energy.
+However, not every location is ideal for solar energy, from regional weather patterns to trees or buildings that cause shading.

 Solar works best when it faces south, tilted at a degree specific to your location’s latitude, and free from any shading-creating obstructions.
-Should your building be surrounded by large trees that cast shade on the roof throughout the day, solar may not be feasible, unless you’re willing to get rid of those trees.
+Should your building be surrounded by large trees that shade the roof throughout the day, solar may not be feasible unless you’re willing to eliminate those trees.

 That said, you don’t need to live in Florida or Southern California for solar to make sense.
-Even in areas renowned for their snowiness and cloudiness, a solar investment can thrive.
+A solar investment can thrive even in areas renowned for their snowiness and cloudiness.
 From Ohio to Upstate New York, we’ve seen businesses thrive with a solar investment.

 Solar Panels May Impact Curb Appeal